-Home » Computer Guides » Email Guides » Basic Guide To Using Email
+Home » Computer Guides » Email Guides » A Basic Guide To Using Email

-To get started with using email effectively, you’ll need to know some of the basics.
+To get started with using email effectively, you’ll need to know some of the email basics.

-In this introductory guide, we’ll look at a few of the fundamentals of using email on your home computer.
+In this email for beginners guide, we’ll look at a few of the fundamentals of using email on your home computer.
 The stuff everyone should know.

 We’ll kick off this guide by looking at email addresses because this is something that really does trip a lot of people up.